Channel Matters: Estimating Channel Influence for Multivariate Time Series

 {\bf{Relationship between self-influence and anomaly score: }}According to the conclusion in Section 4.1 of \citep{pruthi2020estimating}, influence can be an effective way to detect the anomaly sample.
 Specifically, the idea is to measure self-influence, i.e., the influence of a training point on its own loss, i.e., the training point $\zv^\prime$ and the test point $\zv$ in TracIn are identical.
 From an intuitive perspective, self-influence reflects how much a model can reduce the loss during testing by training on sample $\zv^\prime$ itself.
 Therefore, anomalous samples, due to their distribution being inconsistent with normal training data, tend to reduce more loss, resulting in a greater self-influence.
 Therefore, when we sort test examples by decreasing self-influence, an effective influence computation method would tend to rank anomaly samples at the beginning of the ranking.

-{\bf{Apply in MTS anomaly detection: }} Based on these premises, we propose to derive an anomaly score based on the channel-wise influence function~\ref{channel_influence} for MTS.
+{\bf{Apply in MTS anomaly detection: }} Based on these premises, we propose to derive an anomaly score based on the ChInf in Section~\ref{channel_influence} for MTS.
 Consider a test sample $\xv^\prime$ for which we wish to assess whether it is an anomaly.
 We can compute the channel-wise influence matrix $\Mv_{CInf}$ at first and then get the diagonal elements of the $\Mv_{CInf}$ to indicate the anomaly score of each channel.
-Since, according to the Remark~\ref{charateristic} and the nature of self-influence, the diagonal elements reflect the channel-wise self-influence, it is an effective method to reflect the anomaly level of each channel.
+Since, according to the Remark~\ref{charateristic} and the nature of self-influence, the diagonal elements reflect the ChInf, it is an effective method to reflect the anomaly level of each channel.
 Consistent with previous anomaly detection methods, we use the maximum anomaly score across different channels as the anomaly score of MTS $\xv^\prime$ at time $t$ as:

 where $\cv_i^\prime$ is the i-th channel of the MTS sample $\xv^\prime_t$, $\thetav$ is the trained parameter of the model, and $\eta$ is the learning rate during the training process.
-For a fair comparison, we use the same anomaly score normalization and threshold selection strategy as \cite{saquib2024position} to detect the anomaly, which can be found in Appendix~\ref{details}.
-The full process of MTS anomaly detection is described in Algorithm~\ref{algorithm_detection}.
+To ensure a fair comparison, we adopt the same anomaly score normalization and threshold selection strategy as outlined in \citep{saquib2024position} for detecting anomalies.
+Details regarding this methodology can be found in Appendix~\ref{details}.
+The comprehensive process for MTS anomaly detection is further elaborated in Algorithm~\ref{algorithm_detection}.

 {